EmidioNavarro/Movie-rating-prediction/model_card.md

 ## Model architecture:

-The model implements a K-nearest neighbors algorithm that is optimised with grid search.
+The model implements a K-nearest neighbours algorithm that is optimised with grid search.

 ## Performance